 However, on application to the Commissioner, a resident taxpayer with a turnover of less than UGX 150 million may be taxed at a rate of 30% on chargeable income.

-This category excludes professionals, public entertainment services, public utility services, or construction services.
+This category excludes resident taxpayers in the business of medical, dental, engineering, professional services, public entertainment services, public utility services, or construction services.

 Local income taxes